 And as we evolve on our journey through life, sometimes a style of yoga that we used to love is exchanged gracefully for another that fits our new self a little better.

-I used to be an air hostess.
+I used to be cabin crew.
 Hair slicked back in a bun, eyes piled high with shimmer, pearl earrings, manicured nails, the works.
 I peddled chicken or beef on long-haul flights between Europe and Japan, with a dabbling of India and Australia on the side.
 Think 12-hour shifts, lurching between timezones and the sprawling expanse of Siberia being as common a view as the one from my bedroom window.
 The jetlag was accumulating.
 My sleep patterns were jangled beyond recognition.

-I wasn’t the only air hostess who was suffering sleepless nights.
+I wasn’t the only cabin crew who was suffering sleepless nights.
 Insomnia was one of the main topics of discussion in the crew lounge.
 The running favourite was a swig of Night Nurse cough mixture before sleep – less addictive than sleeping pills.
-Until on one trip, a fellow air hostess – the lovely Mamiko – recommended yoga as a substitute for the cough syrup.
+Until on one trip, a fellow cabin crew – the lovely Mamiko – recommended yoga as a substitute for the cough syrup.

 I stayed for a year, spending most of that time in my favourite spot, Kulu Manali in the Himalayas.
 I visited the (now late) advaita vedanta guru, Ramesh Balsekar and studied Ayurveda.

 Big into Bikram

 When I returned to London, having transformed from air hostess to hippy, I must have missed the searing heat of that crazy, undiluted subcontinent, because that was when my Bikram yoga phase began.
 I delved right in, and, despite wanting to throw up in my first class, I went every day for two months.